 The GATT contains no rules regarding tariff classification.
 In the past, members maintained their own systems.
 As trade expanded, however, members recognized the need for a more uniform classification system, which resulted in the "Harmonized Commodity Description and Coding System" or "HS" system under the auspices of the Customs Co-operation Council (CCC; now known as the "World Customs Organization" or "WCO").
 The HS was implemented on January 1, 1988, by the international HS Convention.

+As of February 2018, 155 countries and the EU, including Japan, the United States and the EU are Contracting Parties to the Convention.
+If the number of countries that are not Contracting Parties to the Convention but apply the provisions in the annex to the HS Convention (the HS nomenclature; the minimum unit is 6 digits) and others is added, a total of 209 countries/regions etc. use harmonized tariff classification numbers up to 6 digits.

-As of July 2015, 180 members and regions around the world, including Japan, the United States, and the EU are Contracting Parties to the Convention.
-Members of the HS Convention must harmonize the lists of items included in their tariff and statistical tables with the list of items found in the annex to the Convention (6 digits).
+Members of the HS Convention must harmonize the lists of items included in their tariff and statistical tables with the list of items found in the annex to the Convention.
 The tariff schedules and the export/import statistical tables attached to Japan's Customs Tariff Law and Temporary Tariff Measures Law conform to the Harmonized System.

 Although the HS nomenclature is created to reflect the current state of international trade, technological advances continue to bring out new products and change the nature of international trade.
-The Harmonized System has been revised five times since 1988 (in 1992, 1996, 2002, 2007 and 2012) to accommodate these changes.
-In June 2009, parties to the General Meeting of the WCO agreed to add and modify some headings and sub-headings concerning environmental protections, etc. as part of the 2012 HS nomenclature revision.
-(The new HS nomenclature was approved by the WCO Council in June 2009 and took effect in January 2012.)
+The Harmonized System has been revised six times since 1988 (in 1992, 1996, 2002, 2007, 2012, and 2017) to accommodate these changes.

+In 2017, some headings and sub-headings that reflect societal demands and technology innovations were added and modified as part of the 2017 HS nomenclature revision (the new HS nomenclature was approved by the WCO Council in June 2014 and took effect in January 2017).

-5) CUSTOMS VALUATION
+(5) CUSTOMS VALUATION